malciller/dio-domains/README.md

 - GRID: Maintains buy/sell ladders around price with configurable spacing and size.
 - MM (Adaptive Market Maker): Dynamically adapts its quoting style based on market fees—uses a greedy quoting approach for no-fee markets and a conservative, profit-guaranteeing strategy where trading fees apply.
 - Fear & Greed: Grid spacing is resolved once at domain startup using linear interpolation between configured `grid_interval` [min, max] based on the CoinMarketCap Fear & Greed index; provide `CMC_API_KEY` for live values.
+- Auto-Hedge (Hyperliquid only): Single-short-per-cycle delta hedge on perps.
+Spot buy fills open a perp short; spot sell fills close it.
+Enable with `"hedge": true` in the trading config.
+Kraken is not supported.

 ## Key Features